Global Chess League: Ganges Grandmasters reclaim lead as Sara Khadem lifts Triveni Continental Kings | www.lokmattimes.com

 Global Chess League: Ganges Grandmasters reclaim lead as Sara Khadem lifts Triveni Continental Kings

-Dubai [UAE], June 30 : The Triveni Continental Kings secured a hard-fought victory with a score of 10-9 against ...
+Dubai, June 29 The Triveni Continental Kings secured a hard-fought victory with a score of 10-9 against the ...

-Dubai [UAE], June 30 : The Triveni Continental Kings secured a hard-fought victory with a score of 10-9 against the Chingari Gulf Titans in a tense round eight match of the league, led by a crucial win from substitute player Sara Khadem.
+Dubai, June 29 The Triveni Continental Kings secured a hard-fought victory with a score of 10-9 against the Chingari Gulf Titans in a tense round eight match of the Global Chess League, led by a crucial win from substitute player Sara Khadem, here on Thursday.

 Ganges Grandmasters made an important comeback after two losses, defeating Balan Alaskan Knights with 8:7, in a tense match decided by a game which lasted 114 moves.